Shtille/blog/_posts/2024-08-02-eso-make-hodor-gif.md

 ### Consolidate frames

-Next we gonna fill missing as they were before unique frames isolation.
+Next we gonna fill missing frames as they were before unique frames isolation.
 Note that stand key frames have 6 frames gap to the next unique frame instead of regular 4 frames.

 ```py